Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Rethinking SFID

 \subsection{Incomplete Debiasing}

-SFID assumes that bias is concentrated in the top-$m$ dimensions, such that replacing them should render the attribute unpredictable from the modified embeddings.
-If this assumption holds, a linear classifier trained on embeddings debiased by SFID should achieve accuracy near the random baseline (50\% for binary gender, 14.3\% for 7-class race, 11.1\% for 9-class age).
+SFID assumes that bias is concentrated in the top-$m$ dimensions, such that replacing them should substantially reduce attribute-related information in the modified embeddings.
+If this assumption holds, replacing the top-$m$ dimensions should at least eliminate the attribute-related signal accessible to linear models, so that a linear classifier achieves accuracy near the random baseline (50\% for binary gender, 14.3\% for 7-class race, 11.1\% for 9-class age).
 We apply SFID with $m{=}100$ to FairFace embeddings for each attribute individually, following the official setup.
-We then train logistic regression probes on both the original and debiased embeddings to assess information removal effectiveness by comparing their test accuracies, as shown in \cref{tab:replace_blocks_k5}.
-Across all attributes, SFID reduces accuracy by less than 1\% relative to the original embeddings while remaining far above random baselines, indicating that the target attribute information is still largely preserved in the debiased embeddings.
-This observation violates assumption~A3.
-Even replacing 100 out of 512 dimensions (19.5\% of the embedding) barely affects attribute prediction, suggesting that sensitive information is sparsely distributed across far more than $m$ coordinates.
-Prior work on neural representations~\cite{bengio2013representation} has shown that information is often redundantly encoded; SFID’s top-$m$ selection therefore captures only the most concentrated signal, leaving substantial residual leakage that downstream classifiers can still exploit.
+We then train logistic regression probes on the original and debiased embeddings to assess information removal effectiveness by comparing test accuracies, as shown in \cref{tab:replace_blocks_k5}.
+Across all attributes, SFID reduces accuracy by less than 1\% relative to the original embeddings while remaining far above random baselines, indicating that a substantial portion of the target attribute remains linearly decodable from the modified representations.
+Even replacing 100 out of 512 dimensions (19.5\% of the embedding) barely affects attribute prediction, suggesting that sensitive information is broadly distributed across far more than $m$ coordinates.
+Prior work on neural representations~\cite{bengio2013representation} has shown that information is often redundantly encoded; SFID’s top-$m$ selection therefore captures only the most concentrated signal.
+These results suggest that A3 may not strictly hold in practice.